action-pack/increment/readme.md

 Action to increment a repository variable.
 Useful for increasing a version number for example.

+## Features ✨

+  - Automaticly creates the target variable if it does not exist
-It also supports alphanumeric variables, for example `ABC1` will be increased to `ABC2`.
+  - Supports alphanumeric variables, for example `ABC1` will be increased to `ABC2`

-If the target variable does not exist, it will be automaticly created.

-If you want to increment by another amount than the default (1), you can set the ```amount``` parameter.
+  - An `amount` parameter for if you want to increment by a custom amount

-## Usage
+## Usage 🚀

 ```YAML
 uses: action-pack/increment@v2